DevlinRocha/create-lilypad-module/src/create_lilypad_module/templates/README.md

 #### `--no-cache` Flag

-Running the script with `--no-cache` pased in builds the Docker image without using cache.
+Running the script with `--no-cache` passed in builds the Docker image without using the cache.
 Useful if you are having issues with your local Docker image.
 This flag is automatically applied when using `--push`.

 ### [`python -m scripts.run_module`](./scripts/run_module.py)